2022 Report: Top 6 Ad Messaging Struggles That Lose You Money

-Having a Product or Branding Message is Still Seen as a Way to Influence Market Success
+Running Ads is Still Seen as a Way to Market Success

-Majority of business owners still believe that having a product message works for them.
-In fact, about 44% reported experience “compelling results” with having a brand or product message.
+Many business owners still believe that running ads works for them.
+In fact, about 44% reported experience “compelling results” with running a brand or product ad.

 What “results” connote, of course, are subject to the interpretation of each test taker as said variable hasn’t been discussed in detail in the survey.

 Among the list of our respondents, 34% in the coaching/consulting industry report getting strong results.
 About 21% in e-commerce, 28% in the tech/SaaS field and 17% in other fields also reported getting the same.